shahinabdi/maktabkhooneh-Questions-Practices/Ch03-Practice/README.md

 4. Real Python Articles
 5. Python Design Patterns Guide

----
+## License and Usage Rights

-© 2024 Maktabkhooneh.
+Copyright © 2024 Maktabkhooneh.
 All rights reserved.
+This educational material is the exclusive property of Maktabkhooneh and instructor Shahin ABDI.
+All rights to this content are reserved and protected under applicable copyright and intellectual property laws.
+Usage Restrictions:

+This material is exclusively for enrolled students of the Maktabkhooneh Python course.
+Sharing, distributing, or reproducing this content outside of the enrolled student body is strictly prohibited.
+No part of this material may be copied, stored, transmitted, or reproduced in any form or by any means without prior written permission from Maktabkhooneh and the instructor.

 Instructor: Shahin ABDI

-For enrolled students of the Maktabkhooneh Python course only.
+Maktabkhooneh Python Course

+Contact: www.maktabkhooneh.org